-Physicists at Purdue University and the University of New South Wales have constructed a transistor from single atom of phosphorous placed precisely on a bed of silicon, heralding the advent of quantum computing.
+Physicists at Purdue University and the University of New South Wales have constructed a transistor from single atom of phosphorus placed precisely on a bed of silicon, heralding the advent of quantum computing.

 The researchers published their findings in the journal Nature Nanotechnology and it was part of a decade-long effort to create a quantum computer, a device for computation that makes direct use of quantum mechanical phenomena, such as superposition and entanglement, to perform operations on data.